anthonyjdella/personal-website/anthonyjdella/content/blog/rogue-dev-purposely-breaks-software.md

 Marak was upset that corporations were using his open-source software and not paying for it.
 It's basically that simple.
 He posted an [article on his blog](https://web.archive.org/web/20210628030444/https://marak.com/blog/2021-04-25-monetizing-open-source-is-problematic).

-If you view my [Blog section](https://anthonydellavecchia.com/blog), you'll see a search bar that I've just added.

 #### How Do You Fix It?

 If your software was using `colors`, you would have to revert to the previous (non-broken) version.
 But because of this developer's poor work, you should definitely use another package instead.
 [Chalk](https://github.com/chalk/chalk) is another alternative that is recommended.